 The future of your finance department: Consider your finance department’s future and present goals.
 There may be functionalities you need in the future.
 For example, evaluate the data and reporting interface.
 Make sure your provider is advancing with FinTech trends.

-With the Pay application, there’s no need to manually print, sign, and mail checks.
+With AvidXchange, there’s no need to manually print, sign, and mail checks.
 All payments are debited from your business bank account and sent to your vendor’s verified account.
 There’s also no need to worry about keeping track of the multiple payment methods from suppliers.
 The AvidPay Network works directly with your vendors to stay up to date on accepted payment types, verifies that payments are received, and provides a supported vendor experience.
 In the end, your finance department will have all of the files associated with the vendor payment information for a simplified payment process.
 You can request a demo by clicking the link below.